aosp-mirror/platform_development/samples/VirtualDeviceManager/README.md

 -   **Stylus**: A simple drawing activity that reacts on stylus input events.
     Use together with the simulated stylus input feature of the host app.

+-   **Recorder**: A simple activity that can start multiple audio recorders.
+    This helps test audio recording permissions and concurrent recordings.

 The demo activity depends on whether the **Display Category** Host preference is enabled or not.
 If enabled, it becomes equivalent to the **Home** demo activity, which showcases implicit intent handling.